electron-userland/electron-builder/CONTRIBUTING.md

 ```

 ## To setup a local dev environment
-Follow this chapter to set environment from scratch
+Follow this chapter to setup an environment from scratch.
 ```
 git clone https://github.com/electron-userland/electron-builder.git